 We have also covered the different types of Angelfish on this post here.

-At the end of the day, the best food for freshwater angelfish can come in many different forms and types.
+At the end of the day, the best food for freshwater angelfish can come in many different forms and types (bloodworms are our top pick).
 The bottom line is that these guys need a well-balanced diet that comes from various sources.
 We would recommend getting a few different types of food, such as the ones listed above.